-Safe management of water systems in buildings during the Covid-19 outbreak
+Safe management of water systems in buildings following the Covid-19 lockdown

-Due to Covid-19 restrictions many buildings are still closed or have reduced/partial occupancy.
+Due to Covid-19 restrictions many buildings have been closed or have been subject to reduced/partial occupancy.
 The resulting vastly reduced water usage within these premises can increase the risk of legionella and other water-borne bacteria surviving and proliferating within the building's water systems.
 Building owners/managers need to take action to reduce this risk.

 Domestic water systems

 It is imperative that all hot and cold water outlets (taps, showers, toilet flush cisterns etc.) are subject to a weekly flushing regime to prevent water stagnation.
 The ACoP L8 recommends flushing of outlets for a minimum of two minutes, but consideration should be given to flushing/purging each hot or cold water outlet for five minutes.
 Stagnation of water offers suitable conditions for the survival and proliferation of legionella and other water-borne bacteria.
 Over time these will colonise the water supply system, increasing the likelihood of exposure to legionella bacteria and supplying unwholesome water for consumption on the re-opening of the premises and return to work.

 If the property has cold water storage cisterns (commonly referred to as tanks), then you should consider reducing the stored water capacity commensurate with occupancy.
 This can be easily achieved by replacing the ball float arm with an extended or angled ball float.
 This again, is to reduce stagnation of the water supply system.

 Hot water systems

 If the property has hot water calorifiers or water heaters with storage capacity, you should consider isolating the water and power supply to areas of the premises that are temporarily vacant or void with supply pipework drained down

 Consider moth-balling all non-essential water systems within a property where wholly vacant.